unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topoplot.md

 - Giving the positions directly: `plot_topoplot(...; positions=[...])`
 - Giving the labels of the sensors: `plot_topoplot(...; labels=[...])`
-- (Only with `DataFrame`) Giving a column name with channels in that column by setting the mapping value

 To get the positions from the labels we use a [database](https://raw.githubusercontent.com/sappelhoff/eeg_positions/main/data/Nz-T10-Iz-T9/standard_1005_2D.tsv).

-To get the positions from the channels we use a set from the [PyMNE Library](https://juliapackages.com/p/pymne).

 ## Column Mappings for Topo Plots